JohannesOvergaard/Bachelor/Interviews/Monica_Interview.md

   - ***In which situation would you have used it?***

   She would had used it for sure, mostly in the begining , no place to live , stayed for 15 dayes in hostel , different culture in the way you find a job

+Now after some time in Denmark she would use it for everyday life - solving bank stuff, tax stuff, look for gym, be part of a dance activity etc.

   - ***(Short description) What does this app look like?
 Articles, Q&A, searchable content?***